Five Tips for Conflict Resolution

 It’s quite apparent that conflict will happen within any team.
 The most intrepid manager-coaches know how to distinguish the difference between productive and destructive conflict, and foster the productive while stifling the destructive.
 Successful implementation of this fundamental skill is conflict resolution.

 The Small Business Chronicle defines constructive conflict as conflict that “generates productive, mutually beneficial, shared decisions.”
 Anyone who has attended one of my coaching workshops or webinars will recognize right away that difficult conversations which culminate in commitments to improve behavior or performance perfectly fit SBC’s definition.
 Often, destructive conflict stems from management’s shaping of the company environment and processes as one-size-fits-all.
-It’s vitally important for manager-coaches to remember that each team member needs personalized coaching styles and for company culture to reflect flexibility.
+It’s vitally important for manager-coaches to remember that each team member needs personalized coaching styles.
+Also, company culture must reflect flexibility.
 Poor conflict resolution skills stem from poor empathy, lack of understanding, resistance to change, and feeling vulnerable.
 It’s management’s responsibility to remove these roadblocks.

 “For good ideas and true innovation, you need human interaction, conflict, argument, debate.” -Margaret Heffernan, former CEO of iCast Corporation and MBA Lecturer